mongodb/specifications/source/bson-corpus/bson-corpus.rst

 Testing validity
 ----------------

-To test validity of a case in the ``valid`` array, we consider up to four possible representations:
+To test validity of a case in the ``valid`` array, we consider up to five possible representations:

 * Canonical BSON (denoted herein as "cB") -- fully valid, spec-compliant BSON